lmigone/WetlandMapping_Toolkit/README.md

 **NOTE 1**: This script is set to work with **8 LULC classifications (8 years classified)**, each containing **8 LULC classes**.
 However, it can be adapted for a different number of years or classes.

-**NOTE 2**: Due to the high RAM usage of some steps, it is recommended **not to run the entire script at once**, but rather in stages (as suggested in comments within the script).
+**NOTE 2**: Due to the high RAM usage of some steps, it is **recommended not to run the entire script at once**, but rather in stages (as suggested in comments within the script).

 1. **Input Layers:**
-   - A series of **LULC classifications** stored as GeoTIFF files (which may be generated with the GEE code).
+   - A series of **Anual LULC maps** stored as GeoTIFF files (which may be generated with the GEE code).
-   - A **GeoJSON file** containing the delineation of river channels.
+   - A **GeoJSON file** containing a map of rivers within the study area.

 2. **Labeling Considerations:**
-   - The script reads LULC classifications from a **single directory**, which should contain only classification GeoTIFF files.
+   - The script reads Annual LULC maps from a **single directory**, which should contain only the target Annual LULC maps as GeoTIFF files.
    - The script generates a series of raster and vector images as **final or intermediate products**.
 To organize them, it creates structured output directories.
    - All output file names include:
      - A **name prefix** (`fn_prefix`)